nameera-khan/nameera-khan/README.md

 - 👋 Hi, I’m @nameera-khan
 - 👀 I’m interested in data science and artificial intelligence
-- 🌱 I’m currently learning coding with python for data science.
-(I am a beginner)
+- 🌱 I’m currently learning to code with python for data science.
+- This field has fascinated me enough to help me choose it as my career path.
+- Learning to tell stories with data in all its glory.
 - 📫 How to reach me https://www.linkedin.com/in/nameera-khan-/

 <!---